-It was actually when I arrived in the culturally diverse United Arab Emirates, four years ago, that I got the opportunity to pursue interior designing as a formal degree at a well-reputed institution.
-Currently.
-I am pursuing a masters degree (MA) in Interior Design from Staffordshire University UK, having previously completed a masters (MSc) in Management from Imperial College London and a Diploma in Professional Interior Design from National Design Academy, UK.
+It was actually when I arrived in the culturally diverse United Arab Emirates, four years ago, that I got the opportunity to pursue interior designing as a formal degree at a well-reputed institution; thereafter completing a masters degree (MA) in Interior Design from Staffordshire University UK, having previously completed a masters (MSc) in Management from Imperial College London and a Diploma in Professional Interior Design from National Design Academy, UK.
 What’s fantastic about being in the U.A.E is that I have the chance to groom my design knowledge and skills whilst gaining wisdom from great international designers regularly participating in talks and exhibitions in this country.
 Known to be one of the few global design hubs of the world the U.A.E. showcases a plethora of design prowess and design/architectural marvels such as the great Louvre, Zaha Hadid’s Signature Towers, Performing Arts Centre and many more.

 This blog is a humble effort on my part to discuss anything and everything related to interior designing and try to reach out to fellow design enthusiasts – whether as a profession, academic discipline, hobby, zeal or passion – who could benefit from the discussion in any way possible.
 Joyce Rachelle once wrote, “There is comfort, even among strangers, when people find something they are equally passionate about.”